Homeopath

 You need an analytical approach combined with creativity and intuition along with a good business head to be a successful homeopath

-Homeopathy is a complementary and alternative medicine and is based on the principle that 'like treats like'.
+Homeopathy is a complementary or alternative medicine and is based on the principle that 'like treats like'.
 In practice, this means that substances that can cause certain symptoms can be used in small doses to relieve those symptoms.
 A process of dilution and shaking, called succussion, is often used as homeopaths believe that the more a substance is diluted in this way, the better it can treat symptoms.

 As a homeopath, you'll see patients with a range of physical and psychological health issues such as: